 Pasta?
 Or No Pasta?

-But, this recipe works just as well with pasta — Just boil water in a large pot of water with a touch of salt, and cook per the boxes instructions.
+This recipe works just as well with pasta — Just boil water in a large pot of water with a touch of salt, and cook per the box’s instructions.
 Drain the pasta, and make sure to reserve a bit of the pasta water.
 Add the pasta to the pan at the same time you add the shrimp.
 Use the drained pasta water (only as much as needed) to thin the sauce.

 How to Make Shrimp Carbonara